hbkworld/streaming-spec/axes.md

-## Dimensions and Axes

-We want to describe not only simple scalar values but more complex ones that are made up from several scalar values.

-- Points in a 2 dimensional space are described by 2 scalar values.
-- A spectrum is made up of a number of points.
-They are an array of points.
-- Statistics are contain a number of values that represent counters
-- A family (swarm) of spectra is made up of an array of spectra.

-In the first case, the components of each value are the dimensions in space.
-In the latter cases, the components are not dimensions but have a specific meaning.

-### Scalar value or Array of values

-An axis of a measured value might hold a single scalar value (i.e. the measured strain at a point in time).
-In other cases an axis might consist of an array values with a fixed number of elements (i.e. a spectum that contains several points over a frequency with an amplitude).

 \pagebreak

-## Implicit Axes
+## Implicit Rules

-For implicit axes, the component of the value for this axes is described by specidic rules.
+For implicit axes, the component of the value for this axes is described by specific rules.
 We use implicit axes rules to greatly reduce the amount of data to be transferred, stored and processed.

 There are several kinds of rules.
 To calculate the absolute value on an implicit axis, the rule has to beapplied.